AIDRI/emping/_posts/2020-08-31-Overview-optimization-algorithm.md

-_Cost functiun evolution between AdaGrad, RMSProp, SGDNesterov and Adam (AdaDelta is not very useful for us).._
+_Cost functiun evolution between AdaGrad, RMSProp, SGDNesterov and Adam (AdaDelta is not very useful for us)_

 ## 4 Conclusion